drwhut/tabletop-club/docs/general/download/downloading_binaries.rst

    ``Desktop/TabletopClub``.
 You can then click :guilabel:`Extract` to extract the files to that location.

+4. **(Windows 11 Only)** Right-click the ``TabletopClub`` executable, and go to :guilabel:`Properties`.
+You will need to tick the :guilabel:`Unblock` checkbox at the bottom of the window in order to start the game.

-4. Go to the folder where you extracted the files, and double-click the ``TabletopClub.exe`` executable to start the game!
+5. Go to the folder where you extracted the files, and double-click the ``TabletopClub.exe`` executable to start the game!

    .. note::